AFRICA

 Phase II:

-COPROCOM/SUTEL must issue the final decision within 90 calendar days after all requested information has been filed.
+COPROCOM must issue the final decision within 90 calendar days after all requested information has been filed.

-Reconsideration of Phase II decision:
+Reconsideration of phase II decision:

-The Parties may file a request for reconsideration of Phase II decision.
+The parties may file a request for reconsideration of phase II decision.

 Assessment and remedies/decisions